cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 - 10 configMaps.
 2 of them mounted by the previous deployments.

-### Kubelet-density and Kubelet-density-heavy variables
+### Node-density and Node-density-heavy variables

-The `kubelet-density` and `kubelet-density-heavy` workloads support the following environment variables:
+The `node-density` and `node-density-heavy` workloads support the following environment variables:

 - **NODE_COUNT**: Number of worker nodes to deploy the pods on.
-During the workload nodes will be labeled with `kubelet-density=true`.
+During the workload nodes will be labeled with `node-density=true`.
 Defaults to 4.
 - **PODS_PER_NODE**: Define the maximum number of pods to deploy on each labeled node.
 Defaults to 250

 These workloads create different objects each:

-- **kubelet-density**: Creates a single namespace with a number of Deployments proportional to the calculated number of pod.
+- **node-density**: Creates a single namespace with a number of Deployments proportional to the calculated number of pod.
 Each iteration of this workload creates the following object:
   - 1 pod. (sleep)

-- **kubelet-density-heavy**.
+- **node-density-heavy**.
 Creates a **single namespace with a number of applications proportional to the calculated number of pods / 2**.
 This application consists on two deployments (a postgresql database and a simple client that generates some CPU load) and a service that is used by the client to reach the database.
 Each iteration of this workload can be broken down in:
   - 1 deployment holding a postgresql database
   - 1 deployment holding a client application for the previous database